-If you’re going to spend around $300-$400 as your first-time buy, the Fender CD-140SCE should be on the top of your list.
+If you’re going to spend around $300-$400 on an acoustic electric guitar as your first-time buy, the Fender CD-140SCE should be on the top of your list.
 This guitar has a solid top that lends to its quality and fuller, more natural tones.

 The action arrives set at medium-low – great for the beginner who wants the versatility of playing either acoustic or plugged-in at the whims of your mood when you’re just starting to discover what they are.

 The guitar is a Fender in every way with a few, nice touches that does justice to the brand.
 With that said, you know it’s going to be a quick learn to master the basic features of the CD-140SCE.
 However, if the price is still a little high, you might want to consider the laminate model, the Fender CD-60CE.